Nystrata/randovania.github.io/_posts/multiworld/2024-03-10-connecting-randovania-to-a-real-wii-or-wiiu.md

   * The Homebrew Channel: [Installation Guide](https://wii.hacks.guide/get-started)
   * A Network Connection:
     * **ℹ️ NOTE** It is strongly recommended to use a wired Ethernet connection for the console instead of the console's built-in Wi-Fi if possible.
 Using Wi-Fi may be more unstable.
-      Third-party adapters Ethernet using the ASIX AX88772 or AX88772A chipsets can work too, such as [this one](https://www.amazon.com/gp/product/B00MYT47EA/).
+      Third-party adapters Ethernet using the ASIX AX88772 or AX88772A chipsets can work too.
   * A Supported Controller:
     * For consoles with built-in GameCube controller ports, using those ports with a GameCube controller is recommended.
     * For consoles without built-in GameCube controller ports, using a GameCube Controller Adapter with a GameCube controller is recommended: